 Microsoft Azure Blob storage allows transferring large files through the network by splitting it into chunks.
 These parts are first created by breaking the large file into smaller pieces to upload, and then all these pieces are merged once they are uploaded on the cloud server.

-Types of Azure Blob Storage
+Azure Blob Storage Types

-Essentially, Azure Blob Storage contains three types of blobs: Block Blob, Page Blob and Append Blob.
+Essentially, Azure Blob Storage contains three types of blobs: Block Blob, Page Blob, and Append Blob.
 Block blobs are suited for a massive volume of data.
 While one block blob can have as many as 50,000 blocks, each block can be of different sizes depending on your requirement.
 The minimum size of a block is 64 KB, which can be expanded to 100 MB.
 It is also possible to alter an existing block blob by inserting, replacing, or deleting it.

-On the other hand, Page blobs are a group of 512-byte pages for read and write operations.
+On the other hand, Page blobs are a group of 512-byte pages for reading and write operations.
 They are perfect for storing index-based and sparse data structures like OS and data disks for Virtual Machines and Databases.
 One can easily create a page blob by initializing and specifying its maximum size.
 Azure virtual machine disks are backed by Page Blobs.
 The utmost size limit for a Page Blob is 8 TiB.

 The different types of blobs provide greater flexibility to the organizations to opt for a storage option in keeping with their particular needs.